cloudfoundry/uaa/docs/Sysadmin-Guide.rst

 Login server
 ============

-The login server component is separate from UAA so it can present an appropriate visual rendering of the login page and authentication interfaces.
+The login server component used to be separate from UAA.
+It has now been merged into the UAA so it can present an appropriate visual rendering of the login page and authentication interfaces.
+The login-server is now the login module in the UAA repository.

-The login server also has additional logic to support the autologin flow.
+The login also has additional logic to support the autologin flow.
 This is to allow a client to sign in on behalf of the user using the client’s own credentials.
 This is needed when a user needs to be signed in after resetting his password.